ianvcaldas/chol-dictionary/README.md

 ## TODO
-* Check the Spanish-to-Ch'ol source to see if there's anything different there.
 * Add command-line arguments to the main script.
 * Write the LaTeX header with minimal formatting.
 * Think about more elaborate formatting, e.g. for printing.